AshutoshMahala/quizer/README.md

 # Quizer - Quiz App

-This repository contains the Django project Quizer, which includes a form application used for quizing.
+This repository contains the Django project Quizer, which includes a quiz app and a form application.

 ## Description
 Quizer is a quiz application built using Django.
 It allows users to create and take quizzes.

 ## Project Structure
-- Static HTML files are located in the `quizer/static` folder.
+- Static HTML files are located in the `quizer/static/quizer` folder.

 ## CORS Configuration
 Currently, Cross-Origin Resource Sharing (CORS) is set to accept requests from `localhost:8080`.